Dr Martin Worthington

 Martin has also published on topics including Babylonian/Assyrian magic and medicine, Mesopotamian social history, Sumerian lexicography, and narrative strategies in Middle Egyptian literature.

 Always happy to be invited to talk in schools, Martin is a great believer in public outreach.
 In this vein he directed the world’s first Babylonian-language film, The Poor Man of Nippur (freely available on Youtube), and authored Teach Yourself Complete Babylonian (2nd ed.
 2018).
+He has also undertaken translations into Babylonian for the soundtrack of Godzilla: King of the Monsters (Legendary Pictures, 2019) and for dialogues in Eternals (Marvel, 2021).

 Before joining Trinity in August 2020, Martin was a junior research fellow at St John’s College, Cambridge, then a British Academy Postdoctoral Research Fellow at SOAS, University of London, then Lecturer and then Senior Lecturer at the University of Cambridge, where he was also a Fellow of St John’s College.